jennieveenhuizen/You-Dont-Know-JS/scope-closures/ch8.md

 });
 ```

-What's happening here is defining the `{ .. }` object literal with your module's public API specified, and then `Object.assign(..)` is performing a shallow copy of all those properties onto the existing `module.exports` object, instead of replacing it This is a nice balance of convenience and safer module behavior.
+What's happening here is defining the `{ .. }` object literal with your module's public API specified, and then `Object.assign(..)` is performing a shallow copy of all those properties onto the existing `module.exports` object, instead of replacing it.
+This is a nice balance of convenience and safer module behavior.

 To include another module instance into your module/program, use Node's `require(..)` method.
 Assuming this module is located at "/path/to/student.js", this is how we can access it: